WhiteHatArnav/RodentStriatumVisualization/README.md

 # RodentStriatumVisualization

 # Details about the code:
-Description: This is a Python Programmes to identify and outline structures in Rodent Striatum and Visualie it in 3-D.
+Description: Python Programmes to identify and outline structures in Rodent Striatum and Visualie it in 3-D.
 Code Author: Arnav Joshi
 Date of online upload on Github: May 19th, 2024